michaelcpuckett/activity-kit/README.md

   - The Activity vocabularies converted to TypeScript types.
 - `activitypub-core-endpoints`
   - The logic for carrying out the bulk of the ActivityPub protocol.
-- `activitypub-core-delivery`
-  - The logic specific to the Server-to-Server delivery (federation).
 - `activitypub-core-utilities`
   - Common functions with no dependencies on packages from upper layers.